 - The auditors found a material weakness in lack of segregation of accounting duties which is due to a limited number of district office staff.
 It is a finding that is noted yearly for the district.

-- With actual revenues at $56,335, 809 the budget produced a positive variance of $2,662,623 or 5%.
-This is due to an increase in student enrollment and a contribution to the State for TRA that was not budgeted.
-Other revenues were over budget due to federal special education revenue tuition receipts and budgeting conservatively for student activities.
+- With actual revenues at $58,394,312 the budget produced a positive variance of $1,628,125 or 2.9%.
+This is due to an increase in student enrollment and higher than anticipated special education revenue.
+Other revenues were over budget due to budgeting conservatively for student activities.

-- The unrestricted fund balance as a percentage of unrestricted expenditures is 30.8%.
-In FY2015, it was 28.2% compared to the state average of 20.6%.
+- The unrestricted fund balance as a percentage of unrestricted expenditures is 30.3%.
+This is compared to the state average of 20.7%.
 This statistic is often used to evaluate the financial health of a school district.

 Overall, the District continues to be sound and stable.